samdmarshall/pyconfig/readme.md

  argparse | >=1.1
   logging | >=0.5.1.2

 Note: All of these modules come as part of the system Python installation for OS X (which is 2.7.10 as of 10.11.5), but you will have to install them yourself if necessary on other systems.
-Both of these modules can be accquired through `pip install`.
+These modules can be accquired through `pip install`.

 ## Installation [![homebrew](https://img.shields.io/badge/homebrew-v1.0.2-brightgreen.svg)](https://github.com/samdmarshall/homebrew-formulae) [![homebrew](https://img.shields.io/badge/homebrew-HEAD-orange.svg)](https://github.com/samdmarshall/homebrew-formulae)